Ravikumar1032/Portfolio-old/README.md

 Open http://localhost:3000 in your browser.

 ## 🚀 Deployment
-Hosted on: Deployment in Netlify
+Hosted on: Deployment in Vercel: https://portfolio-three-hazel-35.vercel.app/
 ## 📩 Contact
 For any queries, reach out via Email: ravikumarnaik1015@gmail.com